momomo/momomo.com.platform.Return/README.md

 We provide some utility methods to **`cast`** and **`clone`** from one to another, such as **`$.asTwo()`**, **`$.asThree()`** and **`$.toTwo()`** and **`$.toThree()`**, `...`.

-Documentation is provided through comments within the class **[`Return.java`](src/momomo/com/Return.java)** itself and really is self documented and we recommend you just start try to use it and you will immediately figure out its use.
+Documentation is provided through comments within the class itself **[`Return.java`](src/momomo/com/Return.java)** which is self documented and we recommend you just start try to use it and you will immediately figure out its use.

 ### Examples